Synthetic Light-in-Flight: Discussion

+However, the property that each synthetic field is acquired separately also results in important benefits of our method, which distinguishes SLiF from current OCT or WLI systems.
+In contrast to many common OCT systems, our measurements are always performed in a full-field configuration, without the need for raster scanning or B-scans.
+When imaging through scattering media, the captured synthetic fields typically contain most of the scattered photons.
+This means that, in contrast to OCT, our SLiF approach does not rely on confocal gating and has the potential to image deeper inside the scatterer (fog, tissue, etc).

+Compared to a related approach that captures and sums up \textit{optical} fields \cite{arons.1995}, the superposition of synthetic fields has distinct advantages: Synthetic fields are less prone to decorrelation if the object or the scatterer that embeds the object moves, which allows computational pulse generation from many sequentially captured fields through moving scatterers, such as living tissue or fog.
+Moreover, in contrast to optical fields, synthetic fields are largely speckle-free, meaning that their phase information can be used to computationally compensate for laser drift, as shown in this paper.
+This property allows our SLiF method in the end to computationally shape the pulses in time and space after their acquisition, which emphasizes again the computational character of our method compared to classical OCT/WLI approaches.

-Due to the brevity of this letter we have limited ourselves to introducing the numerous new SLiF concepts and SLiF's unique and diverse capabilities, but refrained from an extensive performance analysis which will be part of further publications tied to specific applications of SLiF.
-In the future, we hope that the capabilities introduced by SLiF can be further used to advance multiple fields in computational imaging and potentially spawn a new breed of computational cameras to image and quantify ultrafast processes. \\
+In the future, we hope that the capabilities introduced by SLiF can be further used to advance multiple fields in computational imaging and potentially lead to a new class of cameras for visualizing and quantifying physical processes in various applications such as industrial inspection, photonic device characterization, automotive sensing, or biomedical imaging in deep tissue. \\